Carvery: History

-Later they were operated by pub chains such as Harvester, Brewer's Fayre and Beefeater.
+Later carveries were operated by pub chains such as Harvester, Brewer's Fayre and Beefeater.
 The Toby Carvery brand took over many former Beefeater sites.
 Fuzzy's Grub was a noted but short-lived carvery chain in London, founded in 2002 and voted "Best Traditional British Restaurant, but all but the carv in London" in Harden's 2007 guide before going out of business in 2008.

-Carvery food is now very popular and is now found in the whole of the UK.